JuliaInterop/Clang.jl/README.md

 CIndex.jl provides a wrapping of libclang for the Julia language (http://julialang.org).
-The goal of CIndex.jl is to faciliate access to C and C++ source parse trees from Julia.
+The goal of CIndex.jl is to facilitate access to C and C++ source parse trees from Julia.

 libclang is the stable interface to the Clang compiler